 10

-Is PIR/PCR packaging safe for inputs?
+Is PIR/PCR packaging safe for feedstocks?

-The packaging is completely safe for even the most demanding non-food products and meets the highest quality standards.
+The packaging is completely safe for non-food products, even the most demanding ones, and meets the highest quality standards.

 11